Skip to Content

 In the afternoon, visit the privately owned Mikkira Station, one of Australia’s very best habitats where koalas can be found in the wild.
 Here we go exploring under the beautiful old eucalypt trees and come face to face with koalas as they laze in the Manna gums.
 Wild kangaroos casually hop around and emus roam around amongst mobs of sheep.
 This is also the home of astounding bush birds including Australian ringneck parrots, black-faced cuckoo-shrikes, pallid cuckoos, golden whistlers and an occasional scarlet robin.

-Accommodation: Port Lincoln Hotel
+Accommodation: Port Lincoln Hotel.
+Lunch provided.

 • Day 2: Eastern coast of the Eyre Peninsula